-For sales in which Taxamo is an intermediary, transaction data is stored in Taxamo's account, not in your merchant account.
+For sales in which Taxamo is an intermediary, transaction data for the sale to the customer is stored in Taxamo's Assure (intermediary) account, not in your merchant account.

 In these instances your merchant account will get a corresponding transaction reflecting the invoice between you and Taxamo (the back-to-back invoice).